-So here’s your comprehensive guide to letting loose in the erstwhile communist city – your very own Budapest Party Guide!
+So here’s your comprehensive guide to letting loose in the erstwhile communist city – your very own Budapest Nightlife Guide!

 Headquarters – Where to Stay

 You want to anchor your Budapest nightlife/party experience to a solid party hostel.
 Party hostels are a vital component of your planning.
 They become your gateway to the wildest, underground, most happening nightlife scenes in town.
 My personal recommendation’s always going to be Retox, because let’s face it – one day with those good folks, and you’re never going away!
 Having said that, I can understand why some of us may want to stay at a slightly quieter place after partying all day/night long to get a few hours of sleep.
 In that case, some of the quieter Budapest Party Hostel properties like Carpe Noctem Original and Carpe Noctem Vitae might be better picks.
 They are great because you still get to do everything with the crazier Grandio and Retox peeps, without having to lose out on sleeping hours 🙂